 Sl.
-No Preceding Financial Amount transferred to Unspent CSR Amount transferred Schedule VII as per s Annual Control of the to No Year.
+No Preceding Financial Amount transferred to Unspent CSR pecified under if any.
+Amount remaining to Year.
 Account under section 135 (6) (in Rs.) reporting Financial Year (in Rs.).
 Name of the Fund Amount Rs).
-N. Date of ransfer. be spent succeeding financial years. (in Rs.) in ) 1 Total
+A CONTRACT OF THE PARTY OF THE be spent in succeeding financial years. (in Rs.)
+1 Total -

 1 2 3 4 5 6 7 8

 Sl.
 No Project ID Name of the Project Project duration Total amount allocated for the project (in Rs.)
+A CONTRACTOR OF THE PARTY OF TH

 1.

 Total